IBM/CodeEngine/github-webhook/README.md

-# Integrating IBM Cloud Code Engine with Github and Event Notifications
+# Integrating IBM Cloud Code Engine with GitHub and Event Notifications

 Automating software deployment upon changes in your Git repository isn't a novel idea.
-In IBM Cloud Code Engine, we provide samples like [Github](https://github.com/IBM/CodeEngine/tree/main/github) or [Github Action Workflows](https://github.com/IBM/CodeEngine/tree/main/github-action-workflows), enabling users to respond to changes in their repositories through Code Engine workloads.
+In IBM Cloud Code Engine, we provide samples like [GitHub](https://github.com/IBM/CodeEngine/tree/main/github) or [GitHub Action Workflows](https://github.com/IBM/CodeEngine/tree/main/github-action-workflows), enabling users to respond to changes in their repositories through Code Engine workloads.

 Given the importance of automated continuous deployments for cloud-native applications, this blog post delves deeper into the topic and proposes a new architecture for IBM Cloud users.